Step 1. Get the Best New Car Price

 If you still don't receive a price bid by the end of the day, follow up with a phone call and see if they received your emails.
 Either way, try to get a bid from them on the phone or try to get them to agree to send you a bid via email as soon as possible.

 In addition to not receiving bids from some dealers, you will often receive bids with missing or incomplete information.
 Sometimes the internet manager will just send an "out the door price" without any other information.
-Sometimes they will only quote you a price and not the amount over or under invoice.
+Sometimes they will only quote you a price without MSRP or other details.
 You need to standardize their bids so you can compare fairly.
 Follow up and let them know you need more clarification on their bid.
 They will usually respond accordingly - it just takes a bit of prodding sometimes.

 5. Give Dealers Chance to Beat Lowest Bid